 Last week, thirty Friends School of Minnesota 4th and 5th graders stayed overnight at the Science Museum of Minnesota’s Camp-In.
 After arriving at the SMM, students donned their green t-shirts and began their exploration of the some of the museum exhibits.
 Then came supper: a delicious pizza buffet.
 And then they were off again for another three hours of museum exploring.
 Students were able to work in the cell lab,..
 Read More

-Skipping Stones, FSM’s summer camping trips for our middle schoolers, turns ten years old this year!
-Each summer since 2006, groups of FSM students have gone camping in one of Minnesota’s state parks for five days and four nights.
+Skipping Stones, FSMN’s summer camping trips for our middle schoolers, turns ten years old this year!
+Each summer since 2006, groups of FSMN students have gone camping in one of Minnesota’s state parks for five days and four nights.
 Trips include outdoor adventures such as inner-tubing down the Root River through Lanesboro, exploring caves in southeastern Minnesota, hiking to the top of Barn Bluff in Red Wing, cycling through the pine forests surrounding..
 Read More

 Over the past month, fellow middle school humanities teacher Melissa Andersen and I have been engaged with the 5th and 6th graders in some challenging, thoughtful work around race and racism in our society.
 It began with our field trip to the RACE: Are We So Different? exhibit at the Science Museum of Minnesota, something I recommend that everyone go and see.
 Before the field trip, we did some preview..
 Read More